Slymey/DynArray/README.md

 Sets internal storage component at their coresponding indeces.<br>
 All arrays should be precisely 256 elements, but sizes will not be checked.<br>
-If larger arrays are set out of bounds ellements are un accesible.<br>
+If larger arrays are set, out of bounds ellements are unaccesible.<br>
-If smaler arrays are set you will get an index out of bounds axception when getting ellements
+If smaller arrays are set, you will get an index out of bounds axception when getting ellements
 ```java
 setRegion(int ind, T[][][] el)
 setChunk(int ind, T[][] el)
 setPage(int ind, T[] el)
 ```

-Sets an any length array at the index
+Sets all the ellements of the array starting at the index
 ```java
 setArray(int ind, T a[])
 ```